About Summerfest Arts Faire

 Past Executive Director Debbie Ditton says, "Summerfest is Cache Valley's highly anticipated 'summer kick-off event'.
 It is a wonderful opportunity for ordinary people to obtain beautiful, high-class art for reasonable prices.
 For 2016, patrons can expect exceptional art, an amazing entertainment line-up, the best food around and a few surprises."

 Summerfest Arts Faire is a juried art festival that features 150 artists from across the country.
 Mediums include painting, fiber, sculpture, pottery, photography, jewelry and more.
 Admission is free.
 Generous support is provided by the Cache County RAPZ Tax, Logan City Cultural Arts Grant, George S. and Dolores Dore Eccles Foundation, Utah Department of Arts and Museums and the National Endowment for the Arts.

-Families will be able to enjoy the Family Art Yard, free of charge, where there will be creative projects for the entire family.
+Families will be able to enjoy the Creation Station, free of charge, where there will be creative projects for the entire family.

 Summerfest 2016 hours are Thursday and Friday, June 15-16 from 11 a.m. to 10 p.m., and Saturday June 17 from 10 a.m. to 9 p.m.
 For more information, call 435-213-3858, or visit us at our office in the historic Champ House across the street from the Tabernacle grounds at 69 E 100 N in Logan, Utah.